A Marineland Dolphin Adventure Homeschool FieldtripJune 25, 2014

 Disclosure: Thank you to Marineland Dolphin Encounter for the complimentary experience for my family and me.
 While I appreciate their generosity, the opinions here are my own.
 I also appreciate their assistance in taking many of the photos shown here.

-About the Author Candy Cook is a devoted homeschooling mom & life-long learner packing a camera, an internet connection, & 855 open browser tabs.
+Candy Cook is a devoted homeschooling mom & life-long learner packing a camera, an internet connection, & 855 open browser tabs.
 An engine of fascination, she can generate projects on a staggering scale, unleashing indiscriminate passion.
 As a disciple of chaos, she draws inspiration from the natural world releasing it through written word and award-winning photography.
 You can find her on Facebook andTwitter.